 Contemporary musicians like Jah’kota show young up-and-coming Indigenous artists what it can look like to be Indigenous in the music industry.
 The Ottawa-based artist and entrepreneur—part Jamaican and part Nakota from Ocean Man First Nation—creates hip-hop, proving that Indigenous musicians don’t have to forsake their traditional roots.

-After a long and exciting day, I like contributing to one more Indigenous-owned business and buying a cup of relaxing Labrador tea, a traditional herbal tea similar to cedar tea.
+After a long and exciting day, I like contributing to one more Indigenous-owned business and buying another cup of relaxing Labrador tea, a traditional herbal tea similar to cedar tea.

 Getting to Fort York National History Site: